lava/wrappy/README.md

 to wrap your C++ code in python.
 As the examples above show, just a few lines of code can be enough.

+The heart of this library is the `PythonObject` class, which is a RAII-wrapper around python's `PyObject*` that handles the reference counting.
+Together with the `call()`- and `construct()`-families of functions seen in the examples above, these form a compact API that enables a very "natural" style of calling out to python code.

 Right now, this library only works with the 2.x versions of python, since the C API changed with version 3.
-It's quite similar though, so the effort to port it to Python 3 shouldn't be too big.
-However, it seems that most people (me included) are using 2.7 and have no plans on switching anytime soon, so I haven't bothered with it.
+It's quite similar, so the effort to port it to Python 3 shouldn't be too big.
+However, given that most people seem to be happy with 2.7, the chances that someone will bother to do it seem to be low.